-- P-PF-3: Work with the school district to transform school facilities in the Southeastern San Diego into neighborhood focal points with a strong image and identity. - Encourage full community use of school facilities during non-school hours for educational, recreational, and cultural purposes. - Pursue joint use agreements to make school facilities available for community use. - Acquire excess public school district or private school property within the Southeastern San Diego to reserve the property for public use. - P-PF-4: Maintain and enhance the availability of community college and other higher education programs in the community.
+- P-PF-3: Work with the school district to transform school facilities in the Southeastern San Diego into neighborhood focal points with a strong image and identity. - Encourage full community use of school facilities during non-school hours for educational, recreational, and cultural purposes. - Pursue joint use agreements to make school facilities available for community use. - Acquire excess public school district or private school property within the Southeastern San Diego to reserve the property for public use. - P-PF-4: Coordinate with the San Diego Unified School District to develop joint-use park facilities on school campuses throughout the community. - P-PF-5: Maintain and enhance the availability of community college and other higher education programs in the community.

-Public Libraries
+Public Libraries and Community Centers

-- P-PF-5: Support the extension of hours, expansion of book and periodical collections, and hiring of additional staff as necessary to provide adequate access to a full range of published materials. - P-PF-6: Ensure that future library services provide the necessary resources for Southeastern San Diego residents.
+- P-PF-6: Support the extension of hours, expansion of book and periodical collections, and hiring of additional staff as necessary to provide adequate access to a full range of published materials. - P-PF-7: Ensure that future library services provide the necessary resources for Southeastern San Diego residents. - P-PF-8: Work with community institutions such as the Sherman Heights Community Center, the Boys and Girls Club, and the YMCA to maximize availability and programming of the respective facilities in the community.